mlocati/ci-info/README.md

 ### Setup

-First of all, __if you don't Composer__, you need to include the `autoload.php` file you can find in the root directory of this project:
+First of all, __if you don't use Composer__, you need to include the `autoload.php` file you can find in the root directory of this project:

 ```php
 require_once 'path/to/autoload.php';